-One of the core missions of WDI is to provide support for international projects both at the Ross School of Business and the university as a whole.
-To that end, WDI provides high quality action learning opportunities for University of Michigan graduate students to work with international organizations, while at the same time providing meaningful business assistance and support to those global organizations.
+One of WDI goals is to provide opportunities and support for student international projects both at the Ross School of Business and the university as a whole.
+To that end, WDI provides high quality action learning opportunities for University of Michigan graduate students to work with international organizations, while at the same time providing meaningful business assistance and support to those organizations.

 WDI offers two types of Internships:

-- Student-Initiated Global Impact Internships are with organizations doing innovative work in emerging market economies identified by the applicants, such as development-oriented NGOs.
-Applicants are responsible for contacting the organization, co-defining the project, and obtaining a written commitment from the sponsor before submitting a proposal to WDI.
-Proposals focusing on the Base of the Pyramid and the Business(-side) of Healthcare are encouraged.
+- Student-Initiated Global Impact Internships are with organizations doing innovative work in emerging market economies identified by the applicant, such as development-oriented NGOs or social enterprises.
+The student is responsible for contacting the organization, co-defining the project, and obtaining a written commitment from the sponsor before submitting a proposal to WDI.
+Proposals focusing on the Base of the Pyramid or Healthcare in Emerging Markets or education are encouraged.
 Student-Initiated internships allow students to work on internship projects based on their personal interests and expertise within the WDI context.
-WDI will review funding proposals to cover living expenses and international airfare.
-Host organizations are strongly encouraged to contribute either in-kind (local housing, transportation, etc) or financially to ensure successful outcomes.

 - WDI-Partnership Global Impact Internships are with organizations identified by WDI.
-These internships typically fall under the Base of the Pyramid or the Business of Healthcare core research initiatives.
+These internships typically fall under WDI's Base of the Pyramid or Healthcare in Emerging Markets or Education initiatives.

-WDI will post these internship opportunities early to mid January, with a complete description of projects by the third week of January.
-WDI awards fellowships of up to $10,000 and up to $1500 airfare reimbursement for direct travel to/from the internship location.
+After partners are identified, WDI will post these internship opportunities mid-January, with a complete description of projects by the third week of January.
+Applications are typically due in early February.

-WDI gives precedence to internship project aligned to the following institute initiatives:
+We give priority to internship projects aligned to the following institute initiatives:

 - Market-based approaches to poverty alleviation at the Base of the Pyramid (BoP).
 Learn more about the BoP here.

-- The Business(-side) of Healthcare in Emerging Markets.
+- Healthcare in Emerging Markets.
 Learn more about the Healthcare Initiative here.

-GENERAL Intern QualificationsApplicants must be a full-time enrolled student in a Master’s level degree program at the University of Michigan and returning in the Fall following their internship to complete their program of study full-time.
-Ideal candidates must also show:
+GENERAL Intern QualificationsApplicants must be enrolled full-time in a Master’s level degree program at the University of Michigan and returning in the Fall following their summer internship to complete their program of study full-time.
+Ideal candidates must also demonstrate: